 LODGING - KRUGER NATIONAL PARK - SOUTH AFRICA

 Accommodation will be inside the park at the main rest camps in comfortable en-suite Bungalows and Guest Houses.
 These offer 24-hour electricity and are serviced daily.

 The flight from Johannesburg to Skukuza is approx 1hr 15 mins

 The flight from Skukuza Airport back to Johannesburg is approx 1hr 15 mins

 The safari begins with a flight from Johannesburg to Skukuza Airport.
 This is a 1 hr flight

-You will photograph on your way to central Kruger and arrive in the late afternoon
+You will drive and photograph on your way to central Kruger and arrive in the late afternoon

 When you depart from Skukuza airport your flight back to Johannesburg will be 1 hr.